 Climate models are important tools for process understanding and assessment of future climate risks.
 However, most of previous studies that link specific circumglobal Rossby wave patterns to regional extreme events are based on reanalysis/observational data.
-Although studies such as Garfinkel et al. (2020); Wills et al. (2019) have analyzed waves in models, their focus is not on summer and, also, they have not explored the phase-locking behavior of amplified, quasi-75 stationary Rossby waves.
-Furthermore, most studies have not analyzed waves above wave number 6.
-Studies by Branstator et al. (2002 & 2017) have also looked into models but focus on seasonal means and/or winter.
+Although some have analyzed waves in models, their focus is not on summer and, also, they have not explored the phase-locking behavior of amplified, quasi-stationary Rossby waves (Garfinkel et al. 2020; Wills et al., 2019).
+Also, most studies have not analyzed waves above wave number 6.
+Some studies by Branstator et al. (2002 & 2017) have looked into models but focus on seasonal means and/or winter.
 Thus, a multi-model validation study of quasi-stationary Rossby waves in boreal summer is still lacking.
-Another key issue here is the general underestimation in atmospheric blocking (Davini and D'Andrea 2020) due to the misrepresentation of the atmospheric circulation and processes that maintain blocking; this reduces the reliability of future model projections (Scaife et al. 2010; 80 Shepherd 2014).
+Another key issue here is the general underestimation in atmospheric blocking (Davini and D'Andrea 2020) and the errors in processes that maintain blocking and in atmospheric circulation representations, this hinders the model reliabilities in their prediction skills for future projections(Scaife et al. 2010; Shepherd 2014).
 A recent study by Davini and D'Andrea (2020) analyzed the representation of both winter and summer time blocking frequencies in models from the Coupled Model Intercomparison Project Phase 3 (CMIP3, 2007), CMIP5 (2012), and CMIP6 (2019).
-Although biases in CMIP6 models were reduced by 50% compared to CMIP3 models in some key regions like Europe, the biases still remain, hence: 1: even CMIP6 models cannot truthfully reproduce wintertime blocking frequencies in Europe, 2: CMIP models are not able to capture the observed strong and significant increase in summertime

-85 blocking activities over Greenland (Davini and D'Andrea 2020).
+Although biases in CMIP6 models were reduced by a factor of 0.5 compared to CMIP3 models in some key regions like Europe, the biases still remain: 1: even CMIP6 models cannot truthfully produce wintertime blocking frequencies in Europe, 2: CMIP models are not able to capture the obserbved strong and significant increase in summertime blocking activities over Greenland (Davini and D'Andrea 2020).